 Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
 Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
 If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.

-When you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Belton, MO, you aren’t just selecting a top-rated DWI administrative hearing lawyer lawyer in Belton, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Belton and beyond:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Belton, MO, you aren’t just hiring a top-rated DWI administrative hearing lawyer lawyer in and around Belton, MO – you’re securing your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Belton and beyond:

-Act Now—Speak with a Belton, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Time is Running Out—Get a Belton, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges